TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 {! include-markdown "../../includes/cf/radarr-streaming-services.md" !}

-`Audio Advanced` Custom Formats are not included to the encodes profile, as you will hardly find HD audio with HD Bluray Encodes.
+`Audio Advanced` Custom Formats are not included in the encode's profile, as you will hardly find HD audio with HD Bluray Encodes.
 With HD Bluray Encodes it is suggested to go for quality.
 If you also want HD audio formats you should go for the Remuxes or UHD Encodes.

 Use the following main settings in your profile.